Comedy Jobs and Festival Submissions

 • DEAD MIC COMEDY presents KILL IT LIVE takes place August 1, 2026 in Altoona, Pennsylvania at Funky Claude’s.
 The show is selecting 25 comedians from video submissions (no bucket pulls), with a 3-minute set for all comics and the top 3 returning for 5 minutes.
 Prizes include a NYC headlining showcase spot + $200 for 1st place.
 No submission deadline mentioned.
 Submit here.

 • Trailhead Comedy Festival runs October 8–10 in Summit County, Colorado.
-Comedian submissions are now open for the festival, a three-day event spanning three towns and built around community, strong crowds, and great comedy.
+Comedian submissions are open for the festival, a three-day event spanning three towns and built around community, strong crowds, and great comedy.
 Submit here.